 Choose desired date and times from the above drop down menus.

-$20 Seating and service will include one coffee drink and one sweet of your choosing.
-Gratuity is included in our menu pricing.
 A la carte items will be additional charge.
 Please limit your stay to 75 minutes so we can help accommodate other guests.
 We do not offer wifi.
 Thank you!

 We will open up new time slots for the entire month of reservations on the first Wednesday of the month.